Force Safety Guide when using Force Measuring Equipment in Various Applications

 When loadingthroughu a steel ball, the instrument should have a conical ball seat of the recommended size (see figure 2 below), for the ball being used and the opposing surface should have a similar ball seat.
 Alternately, a soft steel pad of sufficient size and thickness may be used in place of a ball seat in the opposite surface for capacities of 200,000 lbs and less.
 The force must be applied axially within one degree.
 The bottom boss of the load cell or other instrument must bear against a flat hardened steel surface and, if possible, should be restrained.
 See figure 1 above.

 |Morehouse UCM with Load Cell in Tension using Quick Change Tension Members|

-Do not load between surfaces that exceed one degree deviation from parallel.
+Do not load between surfaces that exceed one-degree deviation from parallel.
 See figure 6 below.

 MOST IMPORTANT ...Any adapter or accessory you may design, make or purchase for use with a calibrating or force measuring instrument must be of proper design and made from steel of the proper strength to withstand the forces to which it is subjected.
-It is most important that adapters and accessories be test loaded under safe conditions prior to actual use with an instrument.
+It is most important that adapters and accessories be test loaded under safe conditions before actual use with an instrument.
 Equipment should not be used beyond its maximum rated capacity.
 Failure to use the proper strength material may result in serious injury or death.

 Everything we do, we believe in changing how people think about force and torque calibration.
 Morehouse believes in thinking differently about force and torque calibration and equipment.
-We challenge the "just calibrate it" mentality by educating our customers on what matters, what causes significant errors, and focus on reducing them.
+We challenge the "just calibrate it" mentality by educating our customers on what matters and what causes significant errors and focusing on reducing them.
 Morehouse makes our products simple to use and user-friendly.
 And we happen to make great force equipment and provide unparalleled calibration services.

-Wanna do business with a company that focuses on what matters most?
-Email us at email@example.com.
+Do you want to do business with a company that focuses on what matters most?
+Please email us at email@example.com.